konflux-ci/konflux-ci/README.md

 You can now push the changes (if any) to your PR, merge it once the build-pipeline passes and observe the behavior:

-1. Commit the changes you did on your `testrepo` branch (i.e. introducing the on-push pipeline, in case you did not onboard via the UI) and push them to GitHub.
+1. :gear: Commit the changes you did on your `testrepo` branch (i.e. introducing the on-push pipeline, in case you did not onboard via the UI) and push them to GitHub.

-2. Once the build-pipeline and the integration tests finish successfully, merge the PR.
+2. :gear: Once the build-pipeline and the integration tests finish successfully, merge the PR.

 3. On the Konflux UI, you should now see your on-push pipeline being triggered.

 4. Once it finishes successfully, the integration tests should run once more, and a release should be created under the `Releases` tab.

-5. Wait for the Release to be complete, and check your registry repository for the released image.
+5. :gear: Wait for the Release to be complete, and check your registry repository for the released image.

 **Congratulations**: You just created a release for your application!